cryptopunksnotdead/punkbase/README.md

 **Q: What about classic "standard" Ruby today?**

 A: Yes, Ruby has (a few built-in) pragmas too in the form of "magic" comment pragmas / directives.
+Example:

+``` ruby
+# encoding:              utf-8
+# frozen_string_literal: true
+# warn_indent:           true
+```

 With Ruby 2.3 and higher, the following are available:

-- `encoding` (or the `coding:` shorhand) defaults to `utf-8` but you can use any supported encoding.
+- `encoding` (or the `coding` shorhand) defaults to `utf-8` but you can use any supported encoding.
 See (or run) `Encoding.name_list` for all (built-in) encodings.
 - `frozen_string_literal: true|false` defaults to `false`.
 When enabled, Ruby throws errors when (frozen) strings (literals) are changed "in-place".
 - `warn_indent: true|false` defaults to `false`.
 When enabled, and running Ruby with the `-w` option, throws warnings for code that isn't indented by two spaces.

-Example:

-``` ruby
-# encoding:              utf-8
-# frozen_string_literal: true
-# warn_indent:           true
-```

 ## References